chadrem/totem/README.md

     $ bundle

-You can now create your custom classes in the "app" directory.
+You can now create your custom classes in the `app` directory.
-You will need to manually "require" your classes in "app/loader.rb" since there isn't an auto-loader.
+You will need to manually `require` your classes in `app/loader.rb` since there isn't an auto-loader.

 Totem comes with an IRB based console similar to Rails:

     $ totem console

+## Totem API

+Totem comes with some built in methods that should be familiar to any Rails developer.
+Copy and paste the below code into `app/my_class.rb`.
+You can then run this example in the `totem console` by entering `MyClass.new.run`.
+Don't forget, you need to register this class in `app/loader.rb` with `require my_class`.

+    class MyClass
+      def run
+        puts 'Totem provides a few class variables to simplify programming...' puts "  Root: #{Totem.root}"
+        puts "  Environment: #{Totem.env}"
+        puts

+        puts 'Totem includes a logger...'Totem.logger.error('Example error log entry') puts "  Check your #{Totem.log_file_path} to see the entry." puts

+        puts 'Enjoy!'
+      end
+    end

 ## Contributing